-What is the Additional Paid-In Capital (APIC)?
+What is Additional Paid-In Capital?

 Additional Paid-In Capital (APIC) represents the value received in excess of the par value from issuances of preferred or common shares.

-How to Calculate Additional Paid-In Capital (APIC)
+How to Calculate Additional Paid-In Capital (APIC)?

 The par value of stock is normally set very low (e.g. $0.01), so the majority of the value received from investors for a capital raise will be recorded in the additional paid-in capital (APIC) account, rather than the common stock account.

-APIC is often used interchangeably with several terms, such as:
+The additional paid-in capital is often used interchangeably with several terms, such as:

 - Contributed Surplus